Awaaz Foundation: Mining in dense forests

-Sawantwadi-Dodamarg is one of the most thickly forested area in Maharashtra (49%) and is extremely biodiverse including tiger, elephant and a variety of indigenous flora and fauna.
+Sawantwadi-Dodamarg is one of the most thickly forested areas in Maharashtra (49%) and is extremely biodiverse including tiger, elephant and a variety of indigenous flora and fauna.

 In 2006, India applied to the UNESCO MAB for the Western Ghats to be listed as a protected World Heritage Site.
 The Western Ghats is very important Tropical Rainforest of India.
 During the monsoon season between June and September, the unbroken Western Ghats chain acts as a barrier to the moisture laden clouds.
 The range starts near the border of Gujarat and Maharashtra, south of the River Tapti, and runs approximately 1600 km through the states of Maharashtra, Goa, Karnataka, Tamil Nadu and Kerala ending at Kanyakumari, at the southern tip of India, one of three Biodiversity hotspots in the country.

 The National Mineral Policy of India, 2008 rules that any abandoned mine "should be made richer than what it was before" through refilling the craters and reforestation, but most miners leave their mines in a state of utter decay and toxicity.
 According to the data available with the ministry's Indian Bureau of Mines, there are 297 abandoned mines across the country and most of them are yet to be "rehabilitated".
 To protect large-scale destruction of flora and fauna around Western Ghats.
 Awaaz Foundation is advocating a zero-mining policy.

 After 49 mining licenses were sanctioned by the Government of Maharashtra, 22 villages of the Sawantwadi-Dodamarg wildlife corridor made official representations to have their area notified as eco sensitive.
 Tiger is often spotted here and this is the Tiger God they worship.